Overview – North Luangwa NP

 - Remote wilderness area set aside for walking

 - Excellent add-on to a conventional safari in South Luangwa

-- Self-drive visitors are allowed in the northern part of the park, but need to be self-sufficient
+- Self-drive visitors are allowed in the northern part of the park but need to be self-sufficient

 - Very limited, expensive, fly-in accommodation options in the southern wilderness area

-North Luangwa is part of the southern extension of Africa's Great Rift and is dominated by the Luangwa River.
+North Luangwa is part of the southern extension of Africa's Great Rift.
+The Luangwa river acts as the eastern boundary, but the Mwaleshi River is the lifeline of the park.
 Mopane and miombo woodland, acacia shrub, grassland savannah and riverine forest are some of the habitats that make up this lush valley.
-The Muchinga escarpment is a prominent landmark in the park.Want to visit North Luangwa?
+The Muchinga escarpment is a prominent landmark in the park.